 3. The Float Test

-The float test, also known as the density test, can also identify real gold.
-Gold is relatively a dense metal, and hence, when dropped in a water-filled container, it tends to sink at the bottom of that container.
+The float test, known as the density test, can also identify real gold.
+Gold is a relatively dense metal; hence, when dropped in a water-filled container, it tends to sink at the bottom.

 If your jewelry does not float around or stays at the bottom of the container, you possibly have real gold.